-The possession, use, distribution or sale of tobacco or imitation tobacco products on school grounds, at schoolsponsored events and on school-sponsored transportation is prohibited.
-These products include but are not limited to: cigarettes, imitation or electronic cigarettes or hookah products and pens, mods and or jules/junos.
+The possession, use, distribution or sale of tobacco or imitation tobacco products on school grounds, at school-sponsored events and on school-sponsored transportation is prohibited.
+These products include but are not limited to: cigarettes, imitation or electronic cigarettes or hookah products and pens.